For nursing research, you'll need to find scholarly (peer-reviewed) articles. You can do that in two ways:

 CINAHL Plus with Full Text (database linked above) is the Cumulative Index to Nursing & Allied Health Literature, listing over 1,700 sources in nursing and allied health.

 You may also try these science and medical article databases.
 Mouse over the database names to see descriptions of each.

 Library databases such as CINAHL will help you create a draft APA citation.

-ProQuest Health and Medicine database, listed in the top left box, includes leading nursing and related publications:
+ProQuest Health and Medicine database, linked above, includes leading nursing and related health sciences publications: